NetBSD/pkgsrc/security/zoneminder/files/README-pkgsrc.md

 module does not make sense, but upstream maybe implies that you should.

-For now One needs to use prefork instead of event with cgid, because php is built without threads.
+One used to have to use prefork instead of event with cgid, because php was built without threads.
+Now, other MPMs might work.

 Zoneminder installs
 /usr/pkg/share/examples/zoneminder/apache/httpd-zoneminder.conf,